How to Become a Fashion Stylist

 Job Growth Trend

 The United States Department of Labor Statistics does not track fashion styling as a profession, which makes it difficult to predict job growth in this industry.
-However, it’s clear that people living in the U.S. are concerned about their appearance and are willing to pay others to assist them in looking their best.
-The BLS reports that personal appearance workers, including cosmetologists, can expect to see industry job growth increase by 11 percent between 2016 and 2026.
+However, it is clear that people living in the U.S. are concerned about their appearance and are willing to pay others to assist them in looking their best.
+The BLS reports that personal appearance workers, including cosmetologists, can expect to see industry job growth increase by 19 percent between 2020 and 2030.

 Lainie Petersen is a full-time freelance writer living in Chicago.
 She holds a master’s degree in library and information science from Dominican University and spent many years working in the publishing, media and education industries.
 Her writing focuses on business, career and personal finance issues.
 Her work appears on a variety of sites, including MoneyCrashers, Chron, GoBankingRates and 8th & Walton News Now.